Electric scooter rental in Paris is a great way to get around – Like most major cities, the traffic in Paris can be

-In recent years many companies have found a market in renting electric scooters out to both tourists and commuters and in this post, we’ll be explaining everything you need to know when it comes to renting electric scooters in Paris.
-To ensure that you rent the best electric scooter for your journey, budget and travel style.
+In recent years many companies have found a market in renting electric scooters out to both tourists and commuters and in this post, we’ll be explaining everything you need to know when it comes to renting electric scooters when in Paris.

 In our opinion, Lime Scooters and Bird Scooters are the best Paris electric scooter rental companies.
 You’ll spot these little green scooters all over the place.

 You can see the battery level of each scooter to ensure you’re getting one that’s going to get you to your destination before losing charge.